HrithikAnchaliya/Alumni_Tracking_System/README.md

-Link to this Project - to see the development in process - [Alumni Management System](https://alumni.now.sh/)
+Link to this Project - to see the development in progress - [Alumni Management System](https://alumni.now.sh/)

 ## Initial Command